Cryental/MemoryJSON/README.md

 ### JSON Scripting Format:

-For `function` field, it supports almost features from Memory.dll.
+For `function` field, it supports almost all features from Memory.dll.
 For read memory functions, you will need to use it like:

 ```json
 {